c4arl0s/2TheBasicsRysGitTutorial/README.md

 $ git config --global user.email your.email@example.com
 ```

-[read book if you want more information]
+[re-read the book if you want more information]

 # 	* [Create New HTML files](https://github.com/c4arl0s/2TheBasicsRysGitTutorial#2-the-basics---content)